Kara-Khanid Khanate: Culture

 The Cambridge World History describes the Kara-Khanid state as the first of the Islamic Turco-Iranian states.

 Islam and its civilization flourished under the Karakhanids.
 The earliest example of madrasas in Central Asia was founded in Samarkand by Ibrahim Tamghach Khan.
 Ibrahim also founded a hospital to care for the sick as well as providing shelter for the poor.
 His son Shams al-Mulk Nasr built ribats for the caravanserais on the route between Bukhara and Samarkand, as well as a palace near Bukhara.
 Some of the buildings constructed by the Karakhanids still survive today, including the Kalyan minaret built by Mohammad Arslan Khan beside the main mosque in Bukhara, and three mausolea in Uzgend.
 The early Karakhanid rulers, as nomads, lived not in the city but in an army encampment outside the capital, and while by the time of Ibrahim the Karakhanids still maintained a nomadic tradition, their extensive religious and civil constructions showed that they had assimilated the culture and traditions of the settled population of Transoxiana.
 During the excavations of the citadel of Samarkand, the ruins of the palace of the Karakhanid ruler Ibrahim ibn Hussein (1178–1202) were found.
 The palace was decorated with wall paintings.

 Kara-Khanid band of inscription containing a fragment of poetry reading kām-i dil, Afrasiab, Samarkand, circa 1200 CE.

-Kara-Khanid decorative band with animals, Afrasiab, Samarkand, circa 1200 CE.

 Kara-Khanid bands of inscription with running animals, Afrasiab, Samarkand, circa 1200 CE.

 Numerous works of art and decorative objects are also known from the realm of the Kara-Khanids during the time of their rule (840–1212).
 Samarkand, with its old citadel of Afrasiab where many works of art have been excavated, was conquered by the Kara-Khanids between 990 and 992, and held until 1212 (11th–12th centuries):

 Bowl with bird.
 Afrasiab (Samarkand), 11th century.

 Decorated bowl.
 Afrasiab (Samarkand), 11th century.

 Mirror with figure of a Harpy, 11–12th century, Termez.

 Lamp with double beak, 11–12th century.
 Paykend.